Ellen DeGeneres Will Not Be Watching Donald Trump’s Presidential Inauguration

-Ellen DeGeneres is not among those willing to give the President-elect Donald Trump a chance once he is inaugurated on Friday.
+Ellen DeGeneres is not among those willing to give President-elect Donald Trump a chance once he is inaugurated on Friday.

 Ellen DeGeneres and Portia de Rossi were snapped walking out of a celebratory dinner after Ellen’s record-setting win at the People’s Choice Awards.
 TMZ caught the couple before they got into their car and asked Ellen a few questions.

-The talk show host was asked how she felt about breaking the record at The People’s Choice Awards and winning her 20th award.
+The talk show host was asked how she felt about breaking the record at the People’s Choice Awards and winning her 20th award.

 “I like breaking records.
 I like making history…”

-“I feel whatever the right thing is to feel.”
+“I don’t know what that is, I feel horrible.
+I feel whatever the right thing is to feel.”

 Do you know what this is?
 I didn’t either.
 Find out tomorrow.